 The mobile homeless health service continued to support people experiencing homelessness during COVID-19.
 We identified those at most risk from coronavirus due to underlying health issues and made sure they received the COVID-19 vaccine.
 The service also manages their healthcare needs and supports individuals to register with a GP practice.

-Through a survey, we would like to hear from local people to explore the following areas of accessing healthcare:
+Through a survey in 2021, we heard from local people to explore the following areas of accessing healthcare:

 - Where you go when you need same-day urgent care or primary care services